Litigation & Disputes

 Concordat (konkordato) in Turkey has emerged as the principal court-supervised debt restructuring mechanism for distressed companies, foreign creditors, and multinational corporations with capital exposure in the Turkish market.
-Codified under Articles 285 to 309 of the Enforcement and Bankruptcy Law (İİK No. 2004) and substantially reshaped by Law No. 7101 in March 2018, the modern concordat regime stands as the most consequential restructuring instrument available to debtors seeking to avoid liquidation while preserving going-concern value.
+Codified under Articles 285 to 309/l of the Enforcement and Bankruptcy Law (İİK No. 2004) and substantially reshaped by Law No. 7101 in March 2018, the modern concordat regime stands as the most consequential restructuring instrument available to debtors seeking to avoid liquidation while preserving going-concern value.
 For foreign investors, lenders, and MNC counterparties, mastering the concordat architecture is no longer optional — it is a baseline requirement for credit decisions, cross-border lending structures, and downside scenario planning across the Turkish jurisdiction.

 The strategic stakes are substantial.
 A poorly anticipated concordat filing by a Turkish counterparty can suspend enforcement actions overnight, freeze receivables, and impose binding haircuts on foreign creditors who fail to engage at the right procedural moment.
 Conversely, distressed multinationals operating Turkish subsidiaries can deploy the concordat to preserve operations, renegotiate trade lines, and restructure cross-border guarantees within a predictable judicial framework.
 This 2026 guide sets out the concordat process, statutory thresholds, voting mechanics, and the strategic considerations Istanbul Attorneys deploys for HNWI principals, lenders, and corporate clients navigating Turkish restructuring scenarios.